krumbunny/sapfest.org/apply/index.md

 - Easy access set up, with volunteers available to help
 - Refreshments
 - Booth sitters if you need a short break
-- A simple artist's meal afterwards
+- An artist's meal afterwards

 #### Key dates: